 Just here for a quick answer?
 Looking for the best kids gardening set and don’t have a lot of time to waste?
 We got you!
 Here are our picks for the 3 best kids gardening tools sets:

 The Benefits of Gardening for Kids

-Encouraging toddlers and older kids to garden makes a lot of sense to me, because there are so many clear benefits to it!
+Encouraging toddlers and older kids to the garden make a lot of sense to me because there are so many clear benefits to it!

 - Sensory Play – Gardening is a natural form of sensory play, letting your little one feel the dirt, water and plants, smell the flowers, taste the herbs …. all without having to make a special sensory bin or sensory bottle!
 Any time I can engage all 5 of my little one’s senses with just one activity, I consider that a win!